Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

     + Enable the *Mark 'Fulfillment by Amazon' orders as shipped during import and disable warehousing.* toggle in the *'Fulfillment by Amazon' (FBA) orders* section to prevent that the warehousing and the shipping for the FBA order is managed in Actindo.
 Otherwise, disable the toggle.

     + Enable or disable the *Is the VAT calculation services (VCS) enabled?* toggle to specify if this feature is active in Amazon.
-If the VCS is disabled, the prices in the FBA reports are gross, if the VCS is enabled, the prices are net.
+If the VCS is disabled, the prices in the FBA reports are gross; if the VCS is enabled, the prices are net.

         > [Info] To check or modify the status of the VCS in the Amazon seller account, see [VAT calculation services](https://sellercentral.amazon.de/tax/settings/summary).
         Make sure that you are logged in to your Amazon seller account to access the link above.